Ciampate del Diavolo: Description

-The area in which the tracks appear is an eroded layer of rock covering about 2,000 m², tilted at an angle of about 45°, in a forest on the side of the volcano.
+The area in which the tracks appear is an eroded layer of rock covering about 2,000 m2, tilted at an angle of about 45°, in a forest on the side of the volcano.
 The footprints consist of three sets of tracks which descend a steep slope created by a pyroclastic flow.
 The first, identified as Trackway A, measures 13.4 m and consists of 27 prints from left and right feet descending 4.26 m vertically along a Z-shaped course.
 It testifies to a careful descent down a steep and probably unstable slope.
 Trackway B is 8.6 m long and descends 2.91 m vertically along a single curved route.
 Less care was taken with this part of the descent, as slips and irregularities indicating stumbles are visible.
 Finally, the less well-preserved Trackway C measures 9.98 m along a single straight line which descends 2.56 m vertically.
-Occasional handprints are visible where the track-maker sought support on the steep slope, and a couple of animal pawmarks made by a big dog or wolf are also visible.
+Occasional handprints are visible where the track-maker sought support on the steep slope, and a couple of animal paw marks made by a big dog or wolf are also visible.